X

 Yes, sir.
 Please go ahead.

 Yeah.
-So my first question is on, sir.
-What are the expansion plans for the company beyond March 26th?
-And how does the company intend to fund the future incremental ppath?
+So my first question is on, sir what are the expansion plans for the company beyond March ’26?
+And how does the company intend to fund the future incremental [Indecipherable]?

 Look, the company has been earning substantial cash profit.
 And whatever plan we have, we are under implementation.
 And once this plant is implemented successfully as we have been doing in the past to utilize our cash accruals we will definitely explore some possibility.
 But at the moment we do not have on the pipeline.
 But of course once the year come to enclose and our figures are ready we will examine and we will explore the possibility of going for some addition.

 Sure, sir.
 Sure.
-The second question was on that the papers at Maidanagar.
-Do we intend to add any newer variants of NP3?
-Because you said that we only manufacture one variant of NP3 at present.
-So do we intend to add any new variant of NP3 fertilizer?
+The second question was on that the [Indecipherable] at Meghanagar, do we intend to add any newer variants of NPK?
+Because you said that we only manufacture one variant of NPK at present.
+So do we intend to add any new variant of NPK fertilizer?

-It depends on the market, depend upon the demand opportunities, depend upon the profitability, depend upon the how.
-Because we may add some new geographical area also.
+It depends on the market, depend upon the demand, depend upon opportunities, depend upon the profitability, depend upon the how — because we may add some new geographical area also.
 So so many factors are there.
 The management will take a call when we start the production and when we see the inflow of orders and inflow of the variants.

-Sure, sure.
-Could you.
-Our corporate tax rate is high at around 40%.
-So why is that happening.
+Sure, sir.
+Could you — our corporate tax rate is high at around 40%.
+So why is that happening?

-Right now we.
-We are under match and.
-And you would be already aware that for calculation of deferred tax we need to consider the rate in which the company lies.
-The company is already into the tax lab of 30% plus plus plus.
-That is why the overall tax liability you will you are seeing is at around 40%.
-So once whenever we are coming out of Mac, definitely we will switch to that lower tax alternative of 22%.
-And in that particular year you will find that the tax liability goes down with a huge number and thus impacting on the overall eps.
+See right now we under MAT and you would be already aware that for calculation of deferred tax we need to consider the rate in which the company lies.
+The company is already into the tax lab of 30% plus-plus-plus.
+That is why the overall tax liability you will — you are seeing is at around 40%.
+So once whenever we are coming out of MAT, definitely we will switch to that lower tax alternative of 22%.
+And in that particular year you will find that the tax liability goes down with a huge number and thus impacting on the overall EPS.
+Also it is more of a regulatory requirement.
+It is more of a income tax requirement rather than a required rather than a liking of a company because income tax is that it should be on 30%, 30% rate.

 Operator

 Thank you.
-The next question comes from the line of Bhagavant and Indojal and Vashtra.
+The next question comes from the line of Bhagyavant, an individual investor.
 Please go ahead.

-I have already told you, as far as our manufacturing production is concerned, we are operating almost 100% capacity.
-So that is fixed.
+I have already told you, as far as our manufacturing production is concerned, we are operating almost at 100% capacity, so that is fixed.
 And as far as trading that import portion is concerned, we will see the demand from the market and the orders from our wholesaler and cooperative federations.
 So that will keep on changing.
 It is difficult at the moment to predict how much import we will undertake in Q4 and next year.

 Okay.
 Got it, sir.
 That’s it.
 From my side.
 Thank you.